Knitting Needle Size Conversion Chart

 There was a time when knitting needles did not come in standard sizes.
 Knitters had to measure the diameter of the knitting wire and then find a needle that was the same size or close to it.
 These days, knitting needles come in standard sizes that are measured in millimeters.

-See also What Material Is Best For Kitchen Countertops
+See also What Is A Hotel Room With A Kitchen Called

 The sizes of the old knitting needles varied depending on the type of knitting needle.
 There were needles made of bone, ivory, brass, and steel.
 The needles were also different lengths.